cometbft/cometbft-rs/docs/spec/lightclient/detection/README.md

 This is a work in progress.
-This directory captures the ongoing work and discussion on fork detection both in the context of a CometBFT light node and in the context of IBC.
+This directory captures the ongoing work and discussion on fork detection both in the context of a Tendermint light node and in the context of IBC.
 It contains the following files

 ### [detection.md](./detection.md)